-27 December 1996 ROMANIA'S NEW PRESIDENT, EMIL constantinescu, and the government headed by Victor Ciorbea inherit three heavy legacies: the outgoing regime of Ion Iliescu, the communist past, and the century-and-a-half-long cleavage between state and society.
-The most formidable of the three is the last.The outgoing regime proved incapable of cutting off the umbilical cord […]
+27 December 1996 ROMANIA’S NEW PRESIDENT, EMIL constantinescu, and the government headed by Victor Ciorbea inherit three heavy legacies: the outgoing regime of Ion Iliescu, the communist past, and the century-and-a-half-long cleavage between state and society.
+The most formidable of the three is the last.The outgoing regime proved incapable of cutting off the umbilical cord that tied it to the […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.